Chemaclass/chemaclass.com/content/readings/2020-03-12-clean-agile.md

 Clean Agile comes from Uncle Bob, one of the founding fathers of Agile, one of the seventeen people who authored the [Agile Manifesto](https://agilemanifesto.org/) back in 2001.

+---

+This talk is about Agile.
+What it was, what it is, and what it will be.
+This is a back-to-basics talk that covers the history of Agile, what motivated it, and what has happened to it since.
+The talk covers the basic practices of Agile, and compares and contrasts those practices with the current menagerie of Agile processes.

+{{ youtube(id="FedQ2NlgxMI") }}